 The duo started working together in 1993 by founding Kaos Records, the first Portuguese electronic music label, with promoter António Cunha.
-They released their first record as Underground Sound of Lisbon, "Chapter One", in 1994, although at this time they also signed their production work as LHT (Lisbon Hard Team).
+They released their first record as Underground Sound of Lisbon, Chapter One, in 1994, although at that time they also signed their production work as LHT (Lisbon Hard Team).

-Still, the USL moniker became more famous after the track "So Get Up", a hard tribal anthem with spoken word apocalyptic comments by rapper Darin Pappas (better known by his stage name Ithaka, but credited here as Korvowrong), received airplay in New York clubs at the hands of DJ Junior Vasquez, which led to a worldwide release at the Tribal America label.
-They also produced a track with house diva Celeda on the vocals called "Are You Looking For Me"
+Still, the USL moniker became more famous after the track "So Get Up", a hard tribal anthem with spoken-word apocalyptic comments by rapper Darin Pappas (better known by his stage name Ithaka, but credited here as Korvowrong), received airplay in New York clubs at the hands of DJ Junior Vasquez, which led to a worldwide release at the Tribal America label.
+They also produced a track with house diva Celeda on the vocals called "Are You Looking For Me".

 In 1998, USL contributed "Hailwa Yenge Oike Mbela" to the AIDS benefit compilation album Onda Sonora: Red Hot + Lisbon produced by the Red Hot Organization.

-It's Portuguese release on Kaos Records was a three track 12 inch single.
-Being A. Goosebums (The Kremlim Mix) B1.
-Goosebumps (The Poruguese Sound) B2 Goosebumps (Radio Edit).
-In the US release, on Twisted Records (U.S.), it was released a Maxi-single CD that featured the Portuguese Sound mix, the acapella, called here "Lula-pella" and its signature remix-version, a 15 minutes and 10 seconds long, by American producer Johnny Vicious.
-The Mushroom Head Mix.
+Its Portuguese release on Kaos Records was a three-track 12-inch single: A. Goosebums (The Kremlim Mix) B1.
+"Goosebumps" (The Poruguese Sound) B2 "Goosebumps" (Radio Edit).
+In the US, on Twisted Records (U.S.), it was released as a maxi-single CD that featured the Portuguese sound mix, the acapella, called here "Lula-pella" and its signature remix-version, 15 minutes and 10 seconds long, by American producer Johnny Vicious: "The Mushroom Head Mix".